ddhartma/Deep-Reinforcement-Learning-Project-Unity-Banana-DQN/README.md

     ```
     jupyter notebook Navigation_Training.ipynb
     ```
-- Run each cell in the notebook to train the agent
+- Run each cell in the notebook to train the agent.

 ### To Watch a Smart Agent
 - Navigate via CLI to ```Navigation_Trained_Agent.ipynb```